References

 (and in his "Lecture on Nothing" he wrote this)}

-We can also ask BML to repeat the referenced fork result verbatim using a bare reference without any mappings.
+We can ask BML to repeat the referenced fork result verbatim using a bare reference without any mappings.
 This is especially useful for copying nested fork results.

 {choice: